SharonLutz/reverseMA/README.md

 ```
 library(reverseMA)

-# Direct effect of the exposure X on the outcome Y, but no indirect effect of the exposure X on the outcome Y through the mediator M
+# Direct effect of the exposure X on the outcome Y
+# But no indirect effect of the exposure X on the outcome Y through the mediator M
 reverseMA(n = 1000, pX = 0.2, gamma0 = 0, gammaX = 0.2, varM = 1, beta0 = 0, betaX = 0,
 betaM = c(0.1, 0.2, 0.3), varY = 1, nSim = 100, nSimImai = 100, SEED = 1, plot.pdf = T,
 plot.name = "reverseMAplotIndirect.pdf", alpha_level = 0.05)